lsst-tstn/tstn-019/argocd.rst

 There are few different variants of CSC configuration as discussed previously.
 Most CSC configuration consists of Docker image information and environment variables that must be set as well as the namespace that the CSC should belong to.
 The namespace is handled in the CSC ``values.yaml`` in order to have that applied uniformly across all sites.
-An example of a simple one showing a specific namespace is shown below.
+An example of a simple configuration showing a specific namespace is shown below.

 ::

   csc:
     namespace: maintel

-CSCs may have other values they need to applied regardless of site.
+CSCs may have other values they need to apply regardless of site.
 Here is an example from the ``mtcamhexapod`` application.

 ::

   csc:
+    namespace: maintel
     env:
-      RUN_ARG: -s 1

-    namespace: maintel

-The ``RUN_ARG`` configuration sets the index for the underlying component that the container will run.
+      OSPL_INFOFILE: /tmp/ospl-info-mtcamhexapod.log
+      OSPL_ERRORFILE: /tmp/ospl-error-mtcamhexapod.log
+    osplVersion: V6.10.4

 Other global environment variables can be specified in this manner.

 The Docker image configuration is handled on a site basis to allow independent evolution.